arparaschiv/solar-coronal-inversion/CLEDB_BUILD/README-RUNDB.md

         xattr -d com.apple.quarantine /path/to/file

-- (Optional) for RC systems, the correct modules may need to be preloaded in order for scripts to execute:
+- (Optional) for interactive jobs on RC systems, the correct modules may need to be preloaded in order for scripts to execute.

+        module load slurm/blanca
-        module load gcc/10.2.0
+        module load gcc/10.2.0                (gcc is preloaded automatically in the batch version of the script.)

+- run interactive jobs with:

+        ./rundb_1line.sh

-- run with:
+- run batch/headless jobs with:

-        ./rundb_1line
-        ./rundb_1line_slurm
+        sbatch rundb_1line_slurm.sh

 #### **NOTES:**